 CiCC members would need to commit around 2 hours per month.
 This commitment includes attending meetings, the completion of accreditation and checking and responding to emails or texts.

-At the last CiCC meeting young people discussed a range of issues with Merton’s lead member for children’s services, which she committed to discussing with other councillors and at the next meeting of the council's Corporate Parenting Group, and then feeding back to a further CiCC meeting:
+At the last CiCC meeting in May 2017 young people discussed a range of issues with Merton’s lead member for children’s services, which she committed to discussing with other councillors and at the next meeting of the council's Corporate Parenting Group:

 - Housing - the process for accessing semi-independent and independent housing, and related issues.